boxed/kodare.net/drafts/names-are-more-important.markdown

 date:	2023-02-02
 ---

 We programmers say names (of variables, functions, classes, etc.) are extremely important.
 The debate over how much code should be self-documenting is largely a debate about how good names can be.
-I think this all misses a bigger problem: names are for humans only, but they dont have to be.
+I think this all misses a bigger problem: names are for humans only, but they don't have to be.

 Let's look at an example: